-As part of our Patient First Strategy, our five-year objectives are:
+As part of our Patient First Strategy, Kingston Hospital’s five-year objectives are:

 Deliver outstanding care and put the patient first in everything we do